-If the public quotation of a financial instrument can be obtained from an exchange, broker, underwriter, industry association, pricing service agency or competent authority in a timely and frequent manner, and the price represents
+If the public quotation of a financial instrument can be obtained from an exchange, broker, underwriter, industry association, pricing service agency or competent authority in a timely and frequent manner, and the price represents the actual and regular fair market transactions, then the financial instrument has an active market quotation.
+If the above conditions are not met, the market is deemed not active.
+Generally speaking, large difference in buying and selling price, significant increase of buying and selling price, and few transactions are indexes of market not active.

-If the financial instruments held by the Company fit into an active market, their fair values are listed according to the categories and attributes as follows:
+If the financial instruments held by the Company fit into an active market, their fair values are listed according to the categories and attributes as follows :